Continuing Education Activity

-- Describe interprofessional team strategies to identify, manage and improve outcomes in patients with anabolic steroid toxicity or patients that misuse of these agents.
+- Describe interprofessional team strategies to improve outcomes in patients with anabolic steroid toxicity or patients that misuse these agents.

 Androgenic-anabolic steroids (AAS) are widely missed worldwide as performance-enhancing agents.
 The use of AAS started in competitive sports and spread to non-competitive athletes.
 The World Anti-Doping Agency banned AAS since the 1950s and has continued adding new methods and new variations of AAS.
 Currently, the CDC estimates that the majority of AAS users are adolescent males.

 The hypothalamus is the integrating center for the reproductive axis (HPG).
 It receives signals from the amygdala, olfactory, and visual cortex.
 Gonadotropin-releasing hormone (GnRH) then gets released into a venous portal system that carries it to the adenohypophysis of the pituitary gland.
 In addition to signals from the CNS, humoral factors from the testes also play a role in modulating the release of GnRH.
 Gonadotropin-releasing hormone release is pulsatile, seasonal, and circadian.
 Levels of GnRH are highest during spring and in the morning, with peaks occurring every 90 to 120 minutes.
 Once released, GnRH acts on the pituitary gland and promotes the production and release of luteinizing hormone (LH) and, to a lesser extent, follicle-stimulating hormone (FSH).
 Luteinizing hormone, in turn, acts on Leydig cells in the testes, which are the site of production of most of the endogenous androgens.
 Androgen production also occurs in the adrenal cortex and the conversion of androstenedione peripherally.
 Testosterone, in turn, inhibits the production of GnRH in the hypothalamus.